Whitegoods Help article

 For in-warranty Samsung appliances, contact Samsung’s UK customer service directly, as repairs under guarantee are carried out at no charge.
 For out-of-warranty appliances, Samsung’s own service team can attend at a cost, or independent national repair companies such as those listed in our national service providers guide also repair Samsung appliances.
 Samsung’s Smart Diagnosis feature can help pre-identify the fault before an engineer attends, which can speed up the repair process.

-Sources: Samsung Electronics Wikipedia entry (en.wikipedia.org/wiki/Samsung_Electronics); Samsung Group Wikipedia entry (en.wikipedia.org/wiki/Samsung); Samsung UK home appliances website (samsung.com/uk/home-appliances); Samsung UK Newsroom (news.samsung.com/uk).
+Sources include the Samsung Electronics Wikipedia entry (en.wikipedia.org/wiki/Samsung_Electronics), the Samsung Group Wikipedia entry (en.wikipedia.org/wiki/Samsung), the Samsung UK home appliances website (samsung.com/uk/home-appliances), and the Samsung UK Newsroom (news.samsung.com/uk).
 All sources accessed April 2026.